harrykimpel/java-kafka-otel-producer-consumer/README.md

 Both services are configured to gather traces, metrics and logs by leveraging OpenTelemetry SDKs.
 Tracing is configured to connect the producer and consumer as one single distributed trace.

+This repository contains two separate options of using OpenTelemetry:

+- [main branch](https://github.com/harrykimpel/java-kafka-otel-producer-consumer/tree/main) (similar to [otel-auto-instr branch](https://github.com/harrykimpel/java-kafka-otel-producer-consumer/tree/otel-auto-instr)): automatic instrumentation with Java uses a Java agent JAR that can be attached to any Java 8+ application.
+- [otel-manual-instr branch](https://github.com/harrykimpel/java-kafka-otel-producer-consumer/tree/otel-manual-instr): with manual instrumentation of an app, you need to use the OpenTelemetry SDK for your language.
+You’ll then use the SDK to initialize OpenTelemetry and the API to instrument your code.

 ## Local deployment

 ### Kafka